 5-1-4 Installing the SATA RAID/AHCI Driver and Operating System

 With the SATA RAID/AHCI driver diskette and correct BIOS settings, you are ready to install Windows Vista/XP onto your hard drive(s).
-The followings are examples of Windows XP and Vista installation on the Intel ICH10R SATA controller.
+The followings are examples of Windows XP and Vista installation.

 A. Installing Windows XP